 How much pitch is sharpened depends primarily on the stiffness of the string, or for wound strings, of the string's core.
 This stiffness is a function of the diameter of the string and also of the material it is made of.
 The solid nylon of the upper classical guitar strings and the nylon floss of the cores of the lower strings is not very stiff, so stretching the strings while fretting doesn't raise the pitch all that much.
 Consequently not much compensation is required.
 Contrast that with the solid steel of steel guitar strings, which is quite stiff.
 Fretting steel strings raises their pitch significantly and they require more compensation.
 No matter what the material, the bigger the diameter of the string (core), the stiffer it is, so large diameter solid strings will need more compensation than thinner ones.

 The generally accepted solution to this sharping problem is to move the bridge saddle a bit farther away from the nut.
 This effectively increases the length of the string from fret to bridge saddle, which flattens the pitch and thus provides some compensation for the sharping effects described.
 Bridge-only compensation is by no means a mathematically perfect solution, but in practical terms it may very well provide a solution which is well within the limits of variability which is not under the builder's control (string mass variability, note-to-note fretting pressure variability1, etc.), and which is also within the limits of pitch perception for musicians in real musical contexts.
 Its persistent and widespread use may attest to its practical utility.
 Likewise the limited use of systems and devices claimed to improve intonation beyond what is provided by bridge saddle only compensation, even though such systems and devices have been available for quite some time, may indicate that bridge saddle only compensation is in fact functionally optimal.
-Recent research indicates that all popular compensation strategies are perceptually equally effective.2
+Recent research suggests that all popular compensation strategies are perceptually equally effective.2

 Just to define the term: Bridge compensation is the distance the bridge (saddle) must be moved from the nominal bridge saddle position to achieve the desired compensatory results.
 For the most part compensation has historically been calculated empirically.
 An instrument was set up with the bridge (saddle) located at the nominal bridge position, and then it was moved back by increments until both the open string and the fretted octave were in tune.
 This is still the way it is done for instruments like electric guitars that have intonation adjustment available.
 For instruments with fixed bridges and saddles, like typical acoustic guitars, once compensation was figured out, the compensation distance(s) was recorded and future instruments were simply built with the bridge saddle(s) located at the derived position.
 It should be noted that each string will usually have its own compensation value.
 Most acoustic instruments will make use of a straight angled saddle though.
 Because a straight saddle rarely can be located to provide ideal compensation for all strings, the use of a straight saddle represents a mathematical compensation compromise.
 But here again, considering the high popularity of the straight saddle, this compromise may not be of (much) practical significance.